 This printer can print on A5 paper, but you need to set a custom size to do so.
 You can set custom sizes with a width of 3.5" to 8.5" and a length of 5" to 47.24".

 The Epson ET-2850 has bad color accuracy.
-While this isn't an issue when adding color to a report or assignment, it is if you print photos regularly.
+While this isn't an issue when adding color to a report or assignment, it becomes a problem if you print photos regularly.
 Printed images are colorful, but most shades look drastically different from how they appear in the original image, especially browns, greens, and blues.

 The Epson ET-2850 supports borderless printing, but there might be a slight loss in print quality.